 If you program strength or accessory work for your athletes, adding an exercise or a pair of exercises is the best way to get that done.

 Here is a quick video that will get you up to speed on how you can create add exercises as you create workouts in TrainHeroic.

 You also have the option to add Circuits when you're building workouts...

-Circuits, like a warm-up or conditioning work, allow you to simply type instructions and movements that you'd like the athlete to complete, and circuits don't require athletes to record every set and rep.
+Circuits, like a warm-up or cool-down, allow you to simply type instructions and movements that you'd like the athlete to complete and do NOT require athletes to record every set and rep.

 In fact, a circuit can be done simply for "completion" like in the case of a Warmup.